 - The Instructional Modules for each standard have embedded discussion questions with pauses and time for the teacher to facilitate a classroom discussion.
-These IM discussions allow students to develop how to take part in productive argumentation and discourse within the learning cycle. - Students participate in two engineering and design challenges throughout the instructional cycle.
+These IM discussions allow students to develop how to take part in productive argumentation and discourse within the learning cycle. - Students will participate in two Engineering and Design Challenges throughout the instructional cycle.
 The challenges provide students with the opportunity to work in groups and complete a task that could have multiple solutions.
-While participating in this activity, students are prompted to discuss and productively argue with their team for a desired outcome.
+While participating in this activity, students are prompted to discuss and productively argue with their team to a desired outcome.
 This discourse will be student-led and build off the skills developed through teacher-facilitated discourse.
-For example, in the 4.12B Engineering Design Challenge, "Earthworms to the Rescue!", students work as a team to design a plan and build an earthworm recycling bin for classroom or home use. - Anchoring Phenomenon provides students with an open-ended question about a phenomenon that happens in the natural world.
-Students then can argue through discourse and develop their understanding of the content through discussion and critical thinking.
+For example, in 5.11A Engineering Design Challenge: Classroom Energy Audit, students work as a team to identify areas of excessive energy use and come up with practical solutions to reduce energy use. - Anchoring Phenomenon provides students with an open-ended question about a phenomenon that happens in the natural world.
+Students then have the ability to argue through discourse and develop their understanding of the content through discussion and critical thinking.

-Materials provide opportunities for students to construct and present developmentally appropriate written and verbal arguments that justify explanations of phenomena and/or solutions to problems using evidence acquired from learning experiences.
+Materials provide opportunities for students to construct and present developmentally appropriate written and verbal arguments that justify explanations to phenomena and/or solutions to problems using evidence acquired from learning experiences.